jeff-hykin/silver_spectacle/README.md

 ## Whats the status of the library?

 There are many planned features.
 This library is under active development, and has not been optimized.
 However, the API is stable, and effectively all changes will only be adding tools to the toolbox.
 Some of the planned features are small:
-  - working with numpy/pytorch/tensorflow tensors without needing to convert
   - adding a button for clearing the screen of existing graphs
   - an option to save/load all visual data to a file
+  - better interfaces for graphs that incrementally update
+  - working with numpy/pytorch/tensorflow tensors without needing to convert

 Other features will be a major additions
+  - tools for displaying images/videos
   - integration with 3D plot libraries
-  - graphs that incrementally update
-  - tools for displaying images/videos
   - a simple system for combining/shaping graphs
   - a theming system
+  - better visual notifications for errors
   - a simple interface for graphical plugins (buttons)
-  - visual notifications for errors

 Development will, more than likely, be sporadic, PR's are welcome.